cat2tom/dicom2dti/README.md

 =====

 There is a [bootstrap](https://github.com/fbeeper/dicom2dti/blob/master/bootstrap.m) script for you to start and go through all the steps that this tools cover.

-:exclamation: There is no exempla data included in the repo yet.
+:exclamation: There is no example data included in the repo (yet).
 You will need your own DICOM folder with a diffusion study to test it.